pepopowitz/tdd-workshop/module-5/README.md

 ]
 ```

-Note that this example also shows all 8 neighbors of the middle cell.
+Note that this example also shows all 8 neighbors of the middle cell (they all have a value of 0).

 👉 Take a look at the `module-5/get-next-state.js` file.
 This is where you'll be implementing the specifications for this exercise.

-Currently you'll see that `getNextState` is returning 40 dummy rows.
-Each dummy row returns 40 randomized cells.
+Currently you'll see code that verifies the `currentState` is not null, and generates an appropriately sized grid of randomized cells.
 This is why, when you clicked "Start" in the app, you saw the cells shifting randomly.

 When the app is running, it will repeatedly pass the current 40x40 state to `getNextState`, and render the state returned.
-Your goal is to update `getNextState` so that it returns the correct 40x40 state.
+By the end of the exercise, you'll have updated `getNextState` so that it returns the correct next state.

 👉 Start up the test suite.